I. Vietnamese Legislation on Copyright and Related Rights

 (vii) Fine art works and applied art works;

 (ix) Architectural works;

 (x) Sketches, plans, maps, and drawings relevant to topography or scientific works;

 (xi) Folklore and folk art works;

 (xiii) Derivative works (it is of note that derivative works shall only be protected if such protection is not prejudicial to the copyright in the works used to create such derivative works).

 To qualify for protection, a work must be original.
 The current copyright rules expressly state that copyright protection for a work is granted upon creation of the work in a given work, without subject to publication or registration.
 The protection is also given to the work irrespective of its form of embodiment and quality.

-Per Article 14 of the 2005 IP Law, as revised in 2009, copyright protection shall be given to an author who is defined as the person directly creating the whole or part of a literary, artistic, scientific work and as the person who have created derivative works from other’s works, including works translated from one language into another, recreated, transformed, adapted, compiled, annotated, or selected works.
+Per Article 14 of Vietnam IP Law, copyright protection shall be given to an author who is defined as the person directly creating the whole or part of a literary, artistic, scientific work and as the person who have created derivative works from other’s works, including works translated from one language into another, recreated, transformed, adapted, compiled, annotated, or selected works.